 New Beginnings

 I am often asked what it was like to get a master’s degree during the pandemic.
 Well, because of my wonderful group of grad friends, it was easier than one would expect.
 The night before my thesis defense (from my apartment, on Zoom), I walked through my entire presentation with one of my friends, who gave me her thoughts, many of which helped me shorten and reshape my presentation.
-When another began writing his dissertation, I was delighted to talk about it him.
+When another began writing his dissertation, I was delighted to discuss it with him.
 I began looking forward to muddling over a thought or two when he asked me about an idea.
 There are countless moments with all of my graduate school friends that have both held me up and shown me the way throughout my time at Florida State University.
-You will often hear me say I am held up by those who support me, I could these two doctors at two of those people.
+I am grateful for them and am excited to see what they do next!

 Carrying Memories